Within three days, most of them will disappear, because that’s what people do on Instagram to try to gain followers.

 I feel like I’m in the Wizard of Oz, screaming at everyone to look at the man behind the curtain, and their attention remains transfixed on the glittery image being projected in front of them.

 I’m sure I’m not completely done with spirituality.
 It’s probably more so a time for me to evolve into something else, and this form of it has simply come to an end.
-My takeaway from the whole of this experience, all of my years in marketing and advertising and all of my experience with “influencing” and “coaching” is that the U wants me to learn from it, to see it, and to do it differently.
-This is Uranus in Taurus energy, for all you astro nerds out there.
+My takeaway from the whole of this experience, all of my years in marketing and advertising and all of my experience with “influencing” and “coaching” is that I need to see it, learn from it, and do it differently.

 But before I go, in my last parting words to all of you, I challenge you to do one thing and one thing only: give very careful scrutiny to those “spiritual” people you put your faith in.
 The ones with their professional photos who look like they’re “living their best life” on Instagram and Facebook, who talk about their dark times in vague generalities in a formulaic caption that always ends with something to sell you (or “Tag a friend and share with someone who needs to see this!”).
 The ones who say, “Look at me.
 Look at what I’ve done.
 Look at how much I’ve achieved.
 I can help you do the same…” for a price.